kkester/monomart/README.md

 ## Components

 The makeup of Monomart is a Spring Boot web application, with a react frontend being served out from the embedded Tomcat.
 This means that when the application is run, the UI is accessible from your browser on https://localhost:8080 (by default).
+Running `yarn start` from the frontend folder which will make the app accessible at http://localhost:3000 is also supported.

 ## To run the application
 First, launch `RabbitMQ` in a docker container by running `docker run -d --name rabbitmq -p15672:15672 -p5672:5672 rabbitmq:management`.